 Fine words butter no parsnips

-Nothing is achieved by empty words or flattery.
+The proverb 'Fine words butter no parsnips' means that nothing concrete is achieved by empty words or flattery.

 This proverbial saying is English and dates from the 17th century.
 It expresses the notion that fine words count for nothing and that action means more than flattery or promises.
 You aren't very likely to come across 'fine words butter no parsnips' as 20th century street slang - you are more liable to hear it in a period costume drama.